goochjs/amqp-python-go/README.md

     docker build -t go-electron .

-To run the Go clients, connecting to an ActiveMQ running within a container called `activemq_1`...
+To run the Go clients, connecting to an ActiveMQ running within a container called `activemq_1`, first of all start the container...

-    docker run --rm -it -d --name go-electron_1 -v ${PWD}:/usr/src/go-electron --network container:activemq_1 go-electron bash docker exec -it go-electron_1 bash
+    docker run --rm -it -d --name go-electron_1 -v ${PWD}:/usr/src/go-electron --network container:activemq_1 go-electron bash

-    go run send.go
+Then connect to it and run either the Receiver or the Sender, as per the commands below.

+#### Receiver

+    docker exec -it go-electron_1 bash
-    go run receive.go
+    go run receive.go -debug -name go-client -source topic://something -count 10 amqp://localhost:5672

+#### Sender

+    docker exec -it go-electron_1 bash
+    go run send.go -debug -count 10 -dest topic://something localhost:5672